taniarascia/taniarascia.com/content/posts/2017-09-27-while-do-while-loops-javascript.md

 ## Infinite Loops

 An **infinite loop**, as the name suggests, is a loop that will keep running forever.
 If you accidentally make an infinite loop at some point, it will likely crash your browser or computer.
-It is important to be aware of inifite loops so you can make sure to avoid them.
+It is important to be aware of infinite loops so you can make sure to avoid them.

 The simplest example of an infinite loop is simply setting the condition of the `while` statement to `true`.
 Below is an example of code that will run forever.
 It is not necessary to test any infinite loops.